Russell Boast

-Russell Boast is a South African and American casting director for film and television.
+Russell Boast (born 1972) is a South African and American casting director for film and television.

 Life and career

-Russell was born in Durban, South Africa.
+Boast was born in Durban, South Africa.
 He graduated from the University of South Africa and Durban University of Technology (DUT) in 1994.
 He started his career as a casting assistant on the film, Beyond Borders.
-Russell moved to Los Angeles in 2004.
+Boast moved to Los Angeles in 2004.
 He is the former president of Casting Society of America.
 He is also a professor and the head of casting at Chapman University.